alexeilebedev/openacr/txt/tut2.md

     dmmeta.field  field:dmmeta.Ctype.ns  arg:dmmeta.Ns  reftype:Pkey  dflt:""  comment:"translates to c++ namespace"
       dmmeta.substr  field:dmmeta.Ctype.ns  expr:.RL  srcfield:dmmeta.Ctype.ctype

-And place these records into their corresponding ctypes as well.
+And place these records into their corresponding files as well.
 The expression `.RL` means "scan for character . from the Right. then take everything to the Left of the found character".
 We will also allow expressions with any number of triples and any search characters, e.g. `/RR@LL` or `.LR.LR.LR`.
 We may want to describe additional substrings (such as field's name), but this should be sufficient